gfannes/proast/app/readme.md

 * Support for showing the content of a link
 * Support changing the order for nodes and links
 * Compute aggregated cost
+* Indication of completed items
 * Compute fraction complete
+* Support for showing/opening all files
+* Support for multiple trees
+* Support removing a link
+* Support for showing the content of a link
 * Add reload command
 * Rework `.proast/metadata.naft` format
   * Use `[item]` for MD on nodes